Fantasy Versus Reality in AMC's 'Mad Men' Ad Campaigns

 Many of the "Mad Men" advertising campaigns used in the TV show featured actual ads that ran back in the day.
 Although the ads were real, they were often selling dreams, using fantasy to persuade people to buy their clients' products and services.

-A current version of that technique is called "aspirational advertising;" marketing whose goal is to persuade you to improve your status through buying better brands.
+A current version of that technique is called "aspirational advertising."
+Aspirational advertising is a kind of marketing whose goal is to persuade you to improve your status by buying better brands.
 A bit less dodgy, but equally effective.
-And if you think you're immune to such blatant mind games, ask yourself why you're longing after that BMW, Benz or Lexus?
-A car is just a car, right?
+If you think you're immune to such blatant mind games, ask yourself why you're longing for that BMW, Benz, or Lexus?
+A car is just a car.

-Picture an attractive blond lady preening in a boxing rink, wearing only a bra, silver shorts, high heels, and boxing gloves.
+Picture an attractive blond lady preening in a boxing ring, wearing only a bra, silver shorts, high heels, and boxing gloves.

-To Norman, Craig & Kunnel -- the ad agency who created the campaign in 1949 -- congratulations on creating a piece of advertising history.
+To Norman, Craig & Kunnel, the ad agency that created the campaign in 1949, congratulations on creating a piece of advertising history.

-If You're Still Getting Wet, Start Getting Tough.
-Fire Yours.
-Hire Ours.
-Right Guard.
+If You're Still Getting Wet, Start Getting Tough

-Aside from the ads in the series, there were plenty of real-life Madison Avenue giants whose work changed the culture, and made cash registers ring for their clients.
-Here are three...
+Aside from the ads in the series, there were plenty of real-life Madison Avenue giants whose work changed the culture and made cash registers ring for their clients.